axmanmuscle/unrolledNet/README.md

 #### For Fetal data
 since the data isnt centered in the space domain we need to be careful about doing the fftshift *after* the ffts during the prox blocks, etc.

+#### For Supervised
+Have the dataset written now it's time to test a simple training loop

+if that works then we can just throw it on the supercomputer although we'll need to get the sensmaps over there too ezpz do that sometime tomorrow